smootysmart/trip-planner-backend/README.md

       DOCKER_PASSWORD: ${{ secrets.DOCKERHUB_TOKEN }}
 ```

-4. Commit the file to your `main` branch.
+4. Commit the file to your `main` branch..

 -----